50 big and small things worth getting rid of this spring

 Excess vases

-When you have a couple of your favorite vases, the rest just take up space.
-Distribute extra vases to friends or second-hand.
+When you have a couple of favorite vases, the rest just take up space.
+Give extra vases to friends or take them to a second-hand store.

 Paint residue